mzguntalan/neptune/README.md

 The neptune library probably won't be look like numpy, but it might.
 Neptune would hopefully make numeric computing in Haskell feel like Haskell.

+## Currently

+Currently, trying to challenge myself in writing an abstraction for this approach which I will use to unify the approaches for different APIs.

 ## Demo

 [Because of heavy early development, the demo would probably be outdated very quickly]